BCIT-MakePlus/pyscan/README.md

 For our program, we used Python 3.6.

 ### Install Git
-Dowload Git from [here](https://git-scm.com/downloads).
+Download Git from [here](https://git-scm.com/downloads).
 You will need this to clone the GitHub repository.

 In a terminal window, cd to a location you want to save the repository to.
-Then run one of the following commands:
+Run one of the following commands:

 ### Clone the repository using HTTPS:
 ```